The story of Eco-Loo

 Despite my tiny workshop (8ft x 10ft), I ended up producing well over one hundred Eco-Loo compost toilets, each one custom made and supplied in unfinished wood, wood stain or one of my signature ‘Farrow & Ball’ colours.

-Up to the point when Kildwick took over, all products were completely handmade, starting with a simple but sturdy wooden frame, and matchboard cladding fixed over the top.
-This created a distinctive appearance which was enhanced with the optional Farrow & Ball colours.
+I stopped making compost toilets in 2018, and for a brief time, lent the brand name to another UK company (Kildwick).
+Until that point, all products were completely handmade, starting with a simple but sturdy wooden frame, matchboard cladding fixed over the top and a birch plywood top.
+This created a distinctive appearance which was enhanced with the optional Farrow & Ball paint colours.